itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 # Arch Linux & Win11 Dual-Boot Install Guide

-In this guide, we’ll be working inside the **Live Arch Linux Installation Environment** to set up your partitions, install the base system, configure the bootloader, and handle essential user settings.
+In this guide, we’ll be working from within the **Live Arch Linux Installation Environment** to set up your partitions, install the base system, configure the bootloader, and handle essential user settings.
 Just like the *Pre-Installation* guide, this walkthrough is designed to be beginner-friendly, with each step clearly explained from start to finish.

 </div>